SakshamAyush/Divvy-Trips/README.md

 The brush will select the scatter points and the bar chart will show the data for the selected points.

-Inorder to increase the speed of interactive visualizations the sampled dataset was further sampled down to around 120,000 rows.
+Inorder to increase the speed of interactive visualizations we sampled the dataset.
+The initial distribution of the part of the day attribute were:
+  1. Morning - 32.81%
+  2. Afternoon -  43.37%
+  3. Evening - 21.41%
+  4. Night - 2.41%

+The same distribution was followed after sampling down the from 3.2million values to around 100,000 values.

 ![Screenshot 2022-11-04 174439](https://user-images.githubusercontent.com/42165851/200085478-058e56bf-908f-420c-9853-360b703949b4.png)